7:30 p.m. Friday, May 6, 2022 – Hering Auditorium

 Long Island-born Scott Bradlee grew up with a taste for jazz and classic standards, and he rose to a successful career playing supper clubs and night spots in New York City.
 By his own admission, Bradlee regarded most pop and rock tunes as unrefined, but, as he himself put it, “As a relentless devil’s advocate, I then found that by simply altering the context of such songs, I could find quite a bit of artistic merit inside of them.”Get Tickets Now

-Proof of full vaccination (two weeks since last dose) OR negative test within 72 hours of show date will be required to attend this performance.
+Proof of full vaccination (two weeks since last dose) OR medically administered negative test taken within 72 hours of show date will be required to attend this performance.
+This applies to all audience members regardless of age.